Christopher Paul George: Other companies

-In 2009 Chris George opened another, much smaller clinic (Executive Pain) in West Palm Beach.
+In 2009, Chris George opened another, much smaller clinic, Executive Pain, in West Palm Beach.
 His partner and later wife was Dianna Marie Pavnick, a former stripper.
 In the same year he acquired a pharmacy (Quick Pharm) in Orlando, Florida, which was subsequently also run by a straw man.
 Another pharmacy whose ownership Chris George concealed was Boca Drugs in Boca Raton.

-In February 2010, the twin brothers opened a small Pill Mill in Kennesaw, Georgia, as a precautionary measure in the event of stricter Florida legislation on the prescription and sale of prescription painkillers.
+In February 2010, the twin brothers opened a small pill mill in Kennesaw, Georgia, as a precautionary measure in the event of stricter Florida legislation on the prescription and sale of prescription painkillers.

 Numbers and significance

-Doctors usually prescribed a mix of painkillers, including large amounts of Oxycodone, Xanax and Soma.
-In the Pill Mill American Pain alone, doctors treated up to 500 patients daily.
-From July 7, 2008 to about March 2, 2010, doctors at this clinic wrote approximately 66,871 prescriptions, 96 percent for oxycodone or alprazolam.
-About 80 percent of the prescriptions of this Pill Mill went to people who were not resident in Florida.
+Doctors usually prescribed a mix of painkillers, including large amounts of Oxycodone, Xanax, and Soma.
+In the American Pain location alone, doctors treated up to 500 patients daily.
+From July 7, 2008, to about March 2, 2010, doctors at this clinic wrote approximately 66,871 prescriptions, 96 percent for oxycodone or alprazolam.
+About 80 percent of the prescriptions of this location went to people who were not resident in Florida.

 In August 2011, an FBI representative described the group of companies as the largest criminal organization in the USA dealing with the illegal distribution of painkillers.

 Christopher Paul George stated that his Pill Mills made more than forty million dollars.

 Observations, criminal proceedings, judgments

 For approximately 14 months, the FBI, DEA, the Internal Revenue Service, Palm Beach County Sheriff's Office and other law enforcement agencies evaluated information about the corporate group in covert Operation Oxy Alley before searching clinics and private homes and securing extensive evidence on March 3, 2010.

 Among the confiscated goods owned by George were three large real estates, several luxury cars and motorboats.
 In the attic of Chris George's mother's home, $4.3 million in cash was found, stored in several safes.

-The 123-page indictment dated August 11, 2011 was directed against George, his twin brother Jeff, Dianna Pavnick George, Denice Haggerty, 13 physicians and 15 other individuals involved.
+The 123-page indictment dated August 11, 2011, was directed against George, his twin brother Jeff, Dianna Pavnick George, Denice Haggerty, 13 physicians, and 15 other individuals involved.
 In order to prove the cooperation of the defendants and the role of the doctors, the indictment was based, among other things, on the RICO act, a federal law passed in 1970, in particular to combat the American mafia.
 The charges were organized crime, conspiracy, money laundering, illegal distribution of drugs subject to special surveillance, maintenance of premises associated with drugs, and conspiracy to commit fraud in the Internet and mail order business.